YousefKh/HELPER-V/README.md

                 }
 ```
 ### Positional arguments
-* `resource` - Object that you want to analyse in VirusTotal (hash, URL, IP address or domain).
+* `resource` - Object that you want to analyse in VirusTotal (hash, URL, IP address, domain).
 ### Optional arguments
 * `[-h]`, `[--help]` - Show help message and exit
 * `[-hr]`, `[--hash-report]` - Getting a report on the results of analyzing a file by its hash (SHA256, SHA1 or MD5).